webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

     - Tapped into using `tap` method.
     - Called using `call( ... params)` method

   Here each of the plugins are called one after the other with the arguments from the return value of the previous plugin.
-The plugin must take the order of its execution into account.
+The plugin must take the order of it's execution into account.
   It must accept arguments from the previous plugin that was executed.
 The value for the first plugin is `init`.
 Hence at least 1 param must be supplied for waterfall hooks.
 This pattern is used in the Tapable instances which are related to the webpack templates like `ModuleTemplate`, `ChunkTemplate` etc.

 ### Asynchronous Hooks